PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 **1. Summary of Dataset Variables**

 - Import pandas & matplotlib python libraries to be used as part of the program & analysis of the Iris dataset.
+Numpy's arange function aswell as matplotlib.ticker module were also used to configuring & formatting the axes ticks for the histograms.
 ```
+from numpy import arange
 import pandas as pd
 import matplotlib.pyplot as plt
+import matplotlib.ticker as mtick
 ```
 - Read the dataset using pandas **read_csv()** function, incuding the dataset's header row, as previously done in the *review_data.py* script
 ```